duckyb/eternal-keypad/README.md

 - x4 M2 standoffs (I use "111X08 DREMEC" from tme.eu)
 - 4x Rubber bump-on feet

+### Buy as DIY Kit

+It might be more convenient to purchase this project as a kit, check out the [vendors page](./vendors.md).

 ## FAQ

 Check the [dedicated page](./FAQ.md)